Updated: May 7

 The morning light is beautiful - this photo courtesy Rachel:

 Reach the hotel / camp site before noon.
-Actually we go right past it without seeing the sort of hidden entrance with bright blue gates.
+Actually we (Grace and I) go right past it without seeing the sort of hidden entrance with bright blue gates.
 I guess that’s why the Police escort was hooting his horn!
-Fortunately, stumble in through the back door (dark brown gates), about the corner, so all good.
+Fortunately, stumble in through the back door (dark brown gates), around the corner, so all good.

 Camping area looks fine, but being a woose, I opt for a room at USD 20/night.
 Shower, lunch and a Stella lager follow relatively quickly.
-Omar swaps over my brake disc rotor in the afternoon and I attend to the general cleaning of drive train, etc. Then laundry and all chores done by late afternoon, leaving tomorrow open to complete chillaxing.
+Omar swaps over my brake disc rotor in the afternoon and I attend to the general cleaning of drive train, etc. Then get my laundry and various other chores done by late afternoon, leaving tomorrow open to complete chillaxing.

 Quiet evening about the fire ...